tutek1/DTLabs/01_Basics/lab01.md

     - The **Debugger**, where you can find all the information about the performance, errors, warnings, networking etc.
     - Then there are the **Audio Bus** settings, **Animation** window, **Shader Editor** and much more depending on the open Node/Asset.
 5. This is the **Inspector**.
 Here you can change exposed parameters of nodes such as the `position`, `rotation`, `scale`, `visibility`, etc.
-6. This **tab selection** is where you can change, what you can see in `2.`, currently it is the scene view .
+6. This **tab selection** is where you can change, what you can see in `2.`, currently it is the scene view.
     - The **2D/3D** tabs shows you the current scene from that perspective
     - The **Script** tab hosts the in engine IDE for writing scripts.
     - The **Game** tab has the game window, where you can see the game once you run it.
     > aside negative
-    > Note that 3D scenes **cannot** be viewed in 2D and vice versa by using these tabs .
+    > Note that 3D scenes **cannot** be viewed in 2D and vice versa by using these tabs.

 7. This is the **Play** panel.
 We will be mainly interested in:
     - The first button starts the full game (a set main scene)